pythonpune/readit/README.rst

 * Update a Bookmarked URL with a specific ID
 * URL validation
 * Open URL in the browser
-* Export bookmarks into the CSV file
+* Choose specific folder and Export bookmarks into the CSV file
 * Show all Tags available in the database
 * Bookmark URLs either online or offline